Exhibition model

 Sensor

-Visualization of the measurement values
+Visualization of the measured values

 The button on the radar module of the exhibition model switches the display between two views.